tax-mux/gemini-pad/README.md

 This application utilizes AI models provided by Google via an API.
 It also supports Ollama for operating local LLMs.

-By default, the dialogue model is set to "gemini-2.0-flash," which is available for free as of June 2024 (modifiable).
+By default, the dialogue model is set to "gemini-flash-latest" (modifiable).

 In the settings screen, you can change the model specified in the GEMINI_API_KEY field to switch between various models of Gemini and Ollama.